aManNamedTed/windows-music-library/README.md

 Check out the sample music in the "sampleMusic" directory for how to format your music.
 Don't forget to compile and run on a Windows PC!

+//to add 1 ide configuration
+//to add 2 ide config
+//to add 1 cli config
+//to add 2 cli config

 ## Contributing